wpcodefactory/file-renaming-on-upload/readme.txt

 * Edit filenames and permalinks manually
 * Update old media
+* Update old media reference on post content when filename changes.
 * Autofill ALT tag
-* New rules
+* New file renaming rules like custom field and taxonomy
-* Custom field rule
-* Taxonomy rule
 * Rename filename extension from jpeg to jpg
-* Update media on post update
+* Update filename on post update
+* Restrict file renaming by user role
+* Restrict file renaming by custom post type

 == Frequently Asked Questions ==
 = What are the available options provided by this plugin? =